abdrahmansoltan/Learning-Notes/TypeScript/TypeScript.md

 - it's a blueprint for `object's items`
 - you create an abstract class as an `interface` for creating classes.
 With TypeScript, interfaces are simply used as the blueprint for the shape of something.
 Interfaces can be used to create functions but are most commonly seen to create objects.
+- types & interfaces are similar but:
+  - interfaces are **extendable** like classes unlike `types` which are not
 - Use `PascalCase` for naming `interfaces`.

 ```js